laravel/docs/notifications.md

 <a name="sms-prerequisites"></a>
 ### Prerequisites

 Sending SMS notifications in Laravel is powered by [Vonage](https://www.vonage.com/) (formerly known as Nexmo).
-Before you can send notifications via Vonage, you need to install the `laravel/nexmo-notification-channel` and `nexmo/laravel` Composer packages
+Before you can send notifications via Vonage, you need to install the `laravel/vonage-notification-channel` and `guzzlehttp/guzzle` packages:

-    composer require laravel/nexmo-notification-channel nexmo/laravel
+    composer require laravel/vonage-notification-channel guzzlehttp/guzzle

-The `nexmo/laravel` package includes [its own configuration file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
+The package includes [a configuration file](https://github.com/laravel/vonage-notification-channel/blob/3.x/config/vonage.php).
 However, you are not required to export this configuration file to your own application.
-You can simply use the `NEXMO_KEY` and `NEXMO_SECRET` environment variables to set your Vonage public and secret key.
+You can simply use the `VONAGE_KEY` and `VONAGE_SECRET` environment variables to set your Vonage public and secret key.

-Next, you will need to add a `nexmo` configuration entry to your `config/services.php` configuration file.
-You may copy the example configuration below to get started:

-    'nexmo' => [
-        'sms_from' => '15556666666',
-    ],
+Next, you can set a `VONAGE_SMS_FROM` environment variable:

+    VONAGE_SMS_FROM=15556666666

-The `sms_from` option is the phone number that your SMS messages will be sent from.
+The `VONAGE_SMS_FROM` environment variable is the phone number that your SMS messages will be sent from.
 You should generate a phone number for your application in the Vonage control panel.

 <a name="formatting-sms-notifications"></a>
 ### Formatting SMS Notifications

-If a notification supports being sent as an SMS, you should define a `toNexmo` method on the notification class.
-This method will receive a `$notifiable` entity and should return an `Illuminate\Notifications\Messages\NexmoMessage` instance:
+If a notification supports being sent as an SMS, you should define a `toVonage` method on the notification class.
+This method will receive a `$notifiable` entity and should return an `Illuminate\Notifications\Messages\VonageMessage` instance:

     /**
      * Get the Vonage / SMS representation of the notification.
      *
      * @param  mixed  $notifiable
-     * @return \Illuminate\Notifications\Messages\NexmoMessage
+     * @return \Illuminate\Notifications\Messages\VonageMessage
      */
-    public function toNexmo($notifiable)
+    public function toVonage($notifiable)
     {
-        return (new NexmoMessage)
+        return (new VonageMessage)
                     ->content('Your SMS message content');
     }

 <a name="unicode-content"></a>
 #### Unicode Content

-If your SMS message will contain unicode characters, you should call the `unicode` method when constructing the `NexmoMessage` instance:
+If your SMS message will contain unicode characters, you should call the `unicode` method when constructing the `VonageMessage` instance:

     /**
      * Get the Vonage / SMS representation of the notification.
      *
      * @param  mixed  $notifiable
-     * @return \Illuminate\Notifications\Messages\NexmoMessage
+     * @return \Illuminate\Notifications\Messages\VonageMessage
      */
-    public function toNexmo($notifiable)
+    public function toVonage($notifiable)
     {
-        return (new NexmoMessage)
+        return (new VonageMessage)
                     ->content('Your unicode message')
                     ->unicode();
     }

-<a name="formatting-shortcode-notifications"></a>
-### Formatting Shortcode Notifications

-Laravel also supports sending shortcode notifications, which are pre-defined message templates in your Vonage account.
-To send a shortcode SMS notification, you should define a `toShortcode` method on your notification class.
-From within this method, you may return an array specifying the type of notification (`alert`, `2fa`, or `marketing`) as well as the custom values that will populate the template:

-    /**
-     * Get the Vonage / Shortcode representation of the notification.
-     *
-     * @param  mixed  $notifiable
-     * @return array
-     */
-    public function toShortcode($notifiable)
-    {
-        return [
-            'type' => 'alert',
-            'custom' => [
-                'code' => 'ABC123',
-            ],
-        ];
-    }

-> {tip} Like [routing SMS Notifications](#routing-sms-notifications), you should implement the `routeNotificationForShortcode` method on your notifiable model.

 <a name="customizing-the-from-number"></a>
 ### Customizing The "From" Number

-If you would like to send some notifications from a phone number that is different from the phone number specified in your `config/services.php` file, you may call the `from` method on a `NexmoMessage` instance:
+If you would like to send some notifications from a phone number that is different from the phone number specified by your `VONAGE_SMS_FROM` environment variable, you may call the `from` method on a `VonageMessage` instance:

     /**
      * Get the Vonage / SMS representation of the notification.
      *
      * @param  mixed  $notifiable
-     * @return NexmoMessage
+     * @return \Illuminate\Notifications\Messages\VonageMessage
      */
-    public function toNexmo($notifiable)
+    public function toVonage($notifiable)
     {
-        return (new NexmoMessage)
+        return (new VonageMessage)
                     ->content('Your SMS message content')
                     ->from('15554443333');
     }